savob/savobajic.ca/content/projects/extracurricular/hot-wire.md

 # Overview

 For our aircraft project, HPVDT was looking to build a hot-wire cutter for foam to use in the development process of our airfoils to make prototypes, and then the mid scale production of them when a design is set.
+In CNC terms I was in was in charge of sorting out the process of taking the [completed G-code from our designers](./#getting-the-foil-designs-and-g-code) for the profiles and running it on some custom hardware.

 Although there was another team member that was in charge of this project overall, I aided with regards to the low-level electronics needed.
 My contributions to this project was to aid in the design and assembly of the electronics system, as well as deploying and modifying firmware on the Arduino controlled CNC to work with the control software on the PC.

 ## Requirements